NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/AnnotationMR-US/Readme.md

 2. A lot of bug fixes
 3. More intuitive control of active views
 4. More fine-grained control of viewing options
-5. Join corresponding landmarks with curves to visualise brain shift (also sanity check - the curves should be more or less smooth)
+5. Automatically join corresponding landmarks with curves to visualise brain shift (also sanity check - the curves should be more or less smooth)

 **Next Steps**
 1. Fulfill all formal requirements for a pull request